1968

 A song you like that is a cover by another artist…

-First up, Angel of the Morning.
-Written by Chip Taylor (uncle to Angelina Jolie), this song has been covered by many.
+Angel of the Morning was written by Chip Taylor (uncle to Angelina Jolie).
+This song has been covered by many.
 It was originally recorded by Evie Sands in 1967 and it got airplay but, the label went bankrupt and distribution halted.
 After that, it was a feeding frenzy spanning 45 years, culminating in the very last version by Rita Wilson (Mrs. Tom Hanks).

-The two most popular versions, both released in February, 13 years apart, are also mine.
-I still have both 45s.
+The two most popular versions, both released in February, 13 years apart, I still own, both in 45s.
+Juice Newton is my favorite version.

 Juice Newton 1981